glensc/nagios-plugin-check_raid/CONTRIBUTING.md

 Do not update changelog or attempt to change version, the changes may not be merged on codebase you created patch for and it will just create annoying merge conflicts later.

+Also do consider adding [debug output](#capture-debug-output-from-commands) as part of the commit, including registering new test to get the changes tested.

 ## Capture debug output from commands

 As it's unlikely I have same hardware as you, not to mention same condition that is not handled, I ask you to provide output of the commands the plugin runs.